LEGAL

 What role does anti-racism play in shaping the teaching profession?
 How can educators help students engage thoughtfully with complex issues like emergency powers, DEI, and free speech?
 Where do we set the boundaries on religious freedoms?
 How do we navigate the tension between free speech and hate speech in the classroom?
 Avoiding these discussions sends one message—opening them sends another.
 How do we create a space where debate is both meaningful and respectful?

-SELECT SUPREME COURT CASES
+OUR SUPREME COURT CASES

 We help corporations and private sector clients that want to get beyond a one-off checkmark activity.
 Employer accounts are easy to set up and tailored to your needs to provide a high quality impactful product that helps train employees to challenge Islamophobia, racism, and all forms of hate.
 They include appropriate pricing packages and make it easy to order and distribute training, track progress, and create appropriate training reports.